fazland/FazlandElasticaBundle/doc/cookbook/custom-repositories.md

 ##### Custom Repositories

+> ! __WARNING__ Usage of custom repositories is descouraged.
+Please use a custom Type class
+> to encapsulate logic for particular searches.

 As well as the default repository you can create a custom repository for an entity and add methods for particular searches.
 These need to extend `Fazland\ElasticaBundle\Repository` to have access to the finder: